EdDuarte/similarity-search-java/README.md

 ### Usage

-If you just need an easy way to figure out how similar two strings or number-sets are, use this:
+If you just need an easy way to figure out the similarity between two strings or number-sets, use this:

 ```java
 // for strings